1994 Rizal's 1st congressional district special election

 A special election was held for Rizal's 1st district seat to the House of Representatives of the Philippines on March 7, 1994.
 Gilberto Duavit Sr. won the special election to serve the final 14 months of former representative Manuel Sanchez's term.

+This was the first competitive special election held under the auspices of the 1987 constitution; the special elections in 1993 were all uncontested.

+Electoral system

+Most seats in the House of Representatives were elected from single member districts, under the first-past-the-post voting system.
+Under the Omnibus Election Code, when a seat becomes vacant prior to eighteen months before the general election, the Commission on Elections shall call a special election.

+Other seats were sectoral representatives appointed by the president.

 Background

+Rizal's 1st district then consisted of the western municipalities of Angono, Antipolo, Binangonan, Cainta and Taytay.

 Incumbent representative Manuel Sanchez was removed from office after the House of Representatives Electoral Tribunal ruled that he is an American citizen.
 A special election was then called, scheduled for March 7, 1994.
 Six candidates participated including Rogelio Sanchez Silvestre, Sanchez's nephew, former House majority leader Francisco Sumulong, former assemblyman Gilberto Duavit Sr. of the opposition Nationalist People's Coalition (NPC), and three independent candidates: chess grandmaster Rosendo Balinas Jr., lawyer Eduardo Inlayo and peasant leader Elmer Panotes.

 Sumulong previously served as representative but gave up his seat to run unsuccessfully in the 1992 Senate election.
 Sumulong was supported by presidents Corazon Aquino and Fidel Ramos.
 Duavit was supported by Rizal governor Casimiro Ynares and vice president Joseph Estrada, while Silvestre was backed by former Senate President Jovito Salonga and other Liberal Party stalwarts.

-Cainta and Taytay were expected to provide the swing votes as neither of the candidates are from those two municipalities, and that many residents there were immigrants from other parts of the country.
+Cainta and Taytay were expected to provide the swing votes as none of the candidates are from those two municipalities, and that many residents there were immigrants from other parts of the country.
 Turnout was expected to be low as no holiday was declared on election day.

+Campaign

+A seventh candidate, Joey Mendoza from Binangonan, withdrew and supported Sumulong.
+The special election was seen as a proxy war between Sumulong and Duavit on who the masses support between President Ramos and Vice President Estrada.
+The Silvestre and Duavit camps allege that Sumulong, when he was a congressman, hardly produced anything that benefitted Rizal.
+Sanchez had to fight off efforts of disallowing his maternal name "Sanchez" from being used, securing a Supreme Court temporary restraining order allowing him to include that on the ballot.

+The Commission on Elections instructed candidates to remove illegally-posted campaign materials or be disqualified.